spences10/twitter-bot-bootstrap/README.md

 ## Node dependencies

-Before configuring the bot we'll need to install some dependencies:
+Before configuring the bot we'll need to install some dependencies, from the terminal enter:

 ```
 $ npm install --save twit
 $ npm install --save unique-random-array
 ```

-Then cd into your new folder `cd tw*` will move you to `:~/workspace/twitter-bot-bootstrap (master) $ ` form here you can configure the bot.
+Then cd into your new folder `cd tw*` will move you to `:~/workspace/twitter-bot-bootstrap (master) $ ` form here you can configure the bot, from the terminal enter.

 ```
 $ npm init